w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

 <%= sample_start %>

-<p id="tblDesc" style="margin: 0 auto; max-width: 25.333333333em; font-size: .75em; lin-height: 1.5;">Column one has the location and size of accommodation, other columns show the type and number of properties available.</p>
+<p id="tblDesc" style="max-width: 25.333333333em; font-size: .75em; lin-height: 1.5;">Column one has the location and size of accommodation, other columns show the type and number of properties available.</p>
 <table aria-describedby="tblDesc" tabindex="0">
   <caption style="text-align: left;">
     Paris: Availability of holiday accommodation<br>